Teacher Candidate Information

 - Contact your Community Partner well before the Community Field Experience start date (February) to introduce yourself, and discuss opportunities to assist with and learn from the Partner’s educational opportunities.
 Review “Communication between you and your Community Partner” in the above section.

-- Provide your Faculty Advisor with the name and contact information for your Community Partner Host.
+- Provide your field advisor with the name and contact information for your Community Partner Host.

 - Complete UBC’s training on preventing workplace harassment and bullying.